 In recent years Don Roland has made the art and technology of digital photography into a serious avocation.
 Here is some of his work.
 Most of the photos of Chesapeake Bay below were taken from his bayfront home in Annapolis, MD.

-start out with an image unlike almost anything else taken from Don's home--or
+Here is an image unlike almost anything else taken from Don's home--or

 anywhere else on the surface of the Earth.
 It was taken on Aug.
 1,